 Walt Disney World transportation is a massive undertaking to help guests get from place to place.
 Remember that the Walt Disney World property is as large as the island of Manhattan.
 Instead of subways, they have monorails.
 The view is much better and it avoids the issue of Florida’s water table being only a few feet underground.

 We talk about the different kinds of transportation you can experience while on property at Walt Disney World, as well as when you could expect them to be busy or not.

 In some cases, the best Disney transportation may be your own feet.
-We'll point out the times and places where it's better to walk from one point to another so you can avoid delays or overcrowded transportation.
+We’ll point out the times and places where it’s better to walk from one point to another to avoid delays or overcrowded transportation.